The Astrology of Easter

 Crucifixion was the Romans’ most effective and favorite form of capital punishment for their conquered territories in the first century, and even there, Christ’s untimely end was not your average crucifixion….it was far, far worse.

-The brutal imagery associated with crucifixion scared people into obeying Rome’s edicts, no matter which conquered territory they belonged to, as well as made the populace think twice about committing a crime.
-Especially if the last person caught for that crime was now a carcass left rotting on a cross on display for all the public to see.
+The brutal imagery associated with crucifixion scared people into obeying Rome’s edicts, no matter which conquered territory they belonged to, as well as made the populace think twice about committing crime of any kind.
+Especially if the last person caught for that crime was now a rotting carcass left on a cross on display for all the public to see.

 With Jesus it was different.